knobs-dials/spacyserver/README.md

 Arguables / downsides:
-- Depends on functions in the wetsuite core - could be moved
+- this is not necessary in most batch use, or in most notebooks, because you're loading the model to use it persistently and you're fine to incur that startup cost just once

 - It returns our own flattened-data version of the spacy objects (cherry-picking things to put in JSON)
-  - so it's yet another variant, and for anything nontrivial you may want to impement on the spacy side, not this receiving side
   - (yes, in theory spacy allows you to serialize the objects, but in practice this is messy and very inefficient)

-- not necessary in most batch use or in most notebooks, because you're loading the model to use it persistently and you're fine to incur that startup cost just once
+  - so it's yet another variant
+  - and there are plenty of things you couldn't really implement client-side without more work

 - not concurrent (yet?)
   If indeed you put this up for public consumption, it will slow down with amount of users